pjojola/Parking_App_CS/ReadMe.md

 Connection Wifi moddule to Swift

 - https://stackoverflow.com/questions/40620002/map-annotations-search
 Searching custom annotations in mapView

 - https://www.youtube.com/watch?v=vfWxwDfX30I&ab_channel=azamsharp
 Adding annotation to map

-## Functions
+## Function Notes for Developer

 ### App
 - Creates and enviroment object that is used on mutiple instances